 A leading figure at school, you should set an example for the others.
-You should be the one who stays calm and copes with stress quickly, the one who can help the others to cope with their own difficult situations.
-Therefore you should mention situations in which you successfully coped with stress you faced, or a stressful situation someone else had to face.
+You should be the one who stays calm and copes with stress, the one who can help the others to cope with their own difficult situations.
+Therefore you should mention situations in which you successfully coped with the pressure, or a stressful situation someone else had to face and you helped them to overcome it.
 Let me help you with some answers:

 I often had to speak in front of a big group of people and I did not feel good about doing that.
-However, I always put a lot of time into preparation and practice of my speech, what helped me to get rid of my stress and deliver a good talk at the end.
+However, I always put a lot of time into preparation, and I practiced my speech many times, what helped me to get rid of stress and deliver a good speech.

 As a teacher I had to cope with the stress of students, especially before the important exam.
 I always tried to motivate and encourage them.
-I also tried to ease the situation a little bit with a joke, or something similar.
+I also tried to ease the situation a little bit with a joke, or a short story.
 Most of the time it worked.

 To work with children from different social groups was stressful.
-However, I found a way how to understand each group and how to talk to them, which helped everyone of us.
+However, I found a way to understand each group and to talk to them in their own language, which helped everyone.

-Try to describe a realistic situation and present yourself as someone who is able to solve problems, someone able to cope with their own pressure and help the others to cope with theirs.
-That’s the best way to impress the interviewers and get a job.
+Try to describe a realistic situation, and present yourself as someone who can solve problems, someone who copes with their own pressure and helps the others to cope with theirs.

 - Have you ever thought of becoming a school principal?